upswing1/Documentation/docs/FleetMaster/Implementation/AddingDriver.md

   - the account number also known as the company identifier
   - optionally the First and last name and DOB (basically the driver's info on the driver's license)

-Idea is to scan the driver's license and extract the information from the driver's license and send it to the server to initiate the on boarding process.
+?Idea is to scan the driver's license and extract the information from the driver's license and send it to the server to initiate the on boarding process.

 The FleetMasterDriverController will handle the request and double check that the license number is unique and